-Our customer reports are based on scientific data regarding an environment’s level of cleanliness (ATP) and contamination (TPC).
-These data are collected during our regular service visits, analyzed and compiled in a customer report that is available online for a client.
+Our client reports are based on scientific data regarding an environment’s level of cleanliness (ATP) and contamination (TPC).
+These data are collected during our regular service visits, and then analyzed and compiled in a client report that is available online for clients.

 Adenosine triphosphate (ATP)

-ATP is a complex organic chemical that provides energy to drive many processes in living cells, e.g. muscle contraction, nerve impulse propagation, and chemical synthesis.
-ATP can be used by microorganisms as fuel for microbial growth.
+ATP is a complex organic chemical that can be used by microorganisms as fuel for microbial growth.

 Total plate count (TPC)

-Total plate count, also known as TPC, is a test used to access the number of microbes from a sampling area.
-To sample TPC, a nutrient medium (agar) is brought in contact with the surface, transferring the microbes to the agar.
-The agar is incubated, and the number of microbial colonies appearing is used as an indicator for the microbial level on the surface.
-The agar plates do not specify individual microbial types.
-TPC are expressed as colony forming units per square centimetre (CFU/cm2).
+Total plate count (also known as TPC) is a test used to access the number of microbes from a sampling area.
+To sample TPC, a nutrient medium (agar) is brought in contact with the surface, and the microbes are transferred to the agar.

 All TPC samples are incubated under controlled conditions in a professional lab.

 ACT.Global uses five different classifications of zones/risk levels, based on the risk of contamination.